Dr Laura Laslett

 What do you think has been the most exciting development in MS research?

-Recent epidemiological research on US military recruits conclusively showed that being infected with Epstein Barr virus is a necessary (but not sufficient) cause of MS. Epidemiologists think a lot about risk, but very few epidemiologists ever get to show that risk is 100%, that something definitively causes the outcome of interest.
-I love the idea that one day a vaccine will be available for Epstein Barr virus, preventing people developing MS in the first place.
-Then, the work that scientists like myself do in terms of working out how best to treat or manage symptoms of MS won’t be needed.
+I love the idea that one day a vaccine will be available for the Epstein-Barr virus, preventing people from developing MS in the first place.
+Then, the work that scientists like me do in terms of working out how best to treat or manage symptoms of MS won’t be needed.

-Tell us about your current research project
+Tell us about your latest research project

 Why is your research important and how will it influence the understanding and treatment of MS?